- What is Menu Planning?

 - Menus are planned for commercial and welfare catering of New outlets or Existing outlets.

-These are different menu types which are applied while menu planning on occasions:
+The following are different menu types that were applied while planning the menu:

 1. Table D’ote Menu